Brendon Todd Betting Profile: The Sentry - PGA TOUR

 Todd's Best Finishes

-- Last season Todd took part in 30 tournaments, earning two top-five finishes and collecting seven finishes in the top 10.
+- Todd took part in 30 tournaments last season, securing two finishes in the top five and earning seven top-10 finishes.

-- Last season Todd put up his best performance at the AT&T Pebble Beach Pro-Am at Pebble Beach Golf Links.
+- Last season Todd had his best performance at the AT&T Pebble Beach Pro-Am at Pebble Beach Golf Links.
 He shot -15 and finished second (three shots back of the winner).

-- Todd accumulated 973 points last season, which ranked him 39th in the FedExCup standings.
+- Todd earned 973 points last season, which placed him 39th in the FedExCup standings.

 Todd's Strokes Gained Rankings